mkcode/remote-resource/README.md

 end
 ```

 The above `markdown_summary` method references client, which is what is returned from the above client block.
-The following methods are available within a ApiCachedAttributes::Base class.
+The following methods are available within a RemoteResource::Base class.

  * __client__ - returns the evaluated client block.